 All figures, tables, charts, graphs, drawings, plates and other illustrations are to be listed on a page following the table of contents, numbered consecutively in either Arabic or Roman numerals in the order in which they appear in the thesis.
 The number of the illustration(s) should appear at the left of each entry, and the page number on which each illustration appears should be indicated at the right of the entry.

 6. Text Format (Discipline Specific)

 Text should follow the style (APA, Chicago, MLA, etc.) of the thesis discipline.
-For more information, see Format and consult your thesis advisor.
+For more information, see Formatting and consult your thesis advisor.

 The bibliography shall be placed following the text in a form approved for use by the academic department.
 Guides illustrating the correct use and form of bibliographies are available in the library (see Style Guides) and in the College Bookstore.